shree180103/Activation-steering-on-MNIST-dataset/README.md

 # Experiments

 1. Cross Activation steering
+Here we take data A and data B which is trained on model A and model B respectively (model A and B have the same design).
+Then we compute mean of actiavtions at each layer l for both models. after that we compute the differece between the activations therefore we get steering vectors at each layer l is.
+Finally, we add the steered vectors to the initial activations to get our steered model.

-2. Self activation steering
+3. Self activation steering
-3. Multi steer activation steering
+4. Multi steer activation steering
-4. self activation Steering with capability retention
+5. self activation Steering with capability retention